slowmoyang/workspace-rpc/220424_rpc-geometry-gt-debug/README.md

 zsh ./run-conddb-import.zsh
 ```

-The third step is dump a payload from a sqlite file to an xml file.
+The third step is to dump a payload from a sqlite file to an xml file.
 Since `RecoIdealGeometry_RPC_v3_hlt` contains all payloads stored in `RecoIdealGeometry_RPC_v2_hlt`, we use `v3` here to extract two payloads of interest.
 ```zsh
 zsh ./run-conddb-dump.zsh